The Fall (Camus novel): Life in Paris

 Despite Clamence's view of himself as a selfless advocate for the weak and unfortunate, he simply ignores the incident and continues on his way.
 He later elaborates that his failure to do anything was most probably because doing so would have required him to put his own personal safety in jeopardy.

-Several years after the apparent suicide of the woman off the Pont Royal—and an evidently successful effort to purge the entire event from his memory—Clamence is on his way home one autumn evening after a particularly pleasing day of work.
+Several years after the suicide of the woman off the Pont Royal—and the purging of the event from his memory—Clamence is on his way home one autumn evening after a day of work.
 He pauses on the empty Pont des Arts and reflects: